-If a disc is ejected from the player, but is not removed, the DVD player will reload the disc within 25 to 30 seconds.
+If a disc is ejected from the player, but is not removed, the DVD player will reload the disc after a short period of time.
 The disc will then be stored in the DVD player.
 The DVD player will not resume play of this disc automatically.